Finding Time For Fitness

 In this post-pandemic world, moms now have more responsibilities than ever before.

+Hear their stories as they share helpful tips and ways they stay committed to their health.
 “BEING A MOM IS NOT A JOB.
 THERE ARE NO NIGHTS OFF.
-WE DON’T PUNCH IN AND PUNCH OUT.” – MEREDITH GREY, GREY’S ANATOMY
+WE DON’T PUNCH IN AND PUNCH OUT.” – MEREDITH GREY, GREY’S ANATOMYNew Moms

 Quick Tips For New Moms

-• Make a plan with your partner and hold each other accountable.
+- Make a plan with your partner and hold each other accountable.

-• Stay positive and speak kindly to yourself.
+- Stay positive and speak kindly to yourself.

-• Focus on building strength instead of losing weight.
+- Focus on building strength instead of losing weight.

 Working Moms